lplade/gc2/README.md

 Requires Python 3, MySQL 5.5.3+

+There seems to be a bug in Flask-SQLAlchemy 2.2, use 2.1 for now.

 Project Gutenberg etext handling routines based on code from Clemens Wolff's [gutenberg](https://github.com/c-w/Gutenberg) module.
 (We don't actually depend on that module because we don't want to generate 3GB of BerkelyDB store.)